The last post focused on the resources you should assemble before you start researching potential funders.

 In this post, we’ll move to the next step.
 Once you are clear on the project or activity to be funded, know how much funding you need, and have identified who will do the work, you are ready to start researching potential funders.

 When you start to research funding opportunities, ideally you'll have the budget to pay for a subscription to a funding database to help you with your search.
 There are free options for funder research.
 However, paid tools are the way to go if you want access to the most comprehensive listings.

 Below are profiles of six databases for foundation research and one government-sponsored database for U.S. government grants.

-If you decide to use free resources, some options include using a search engine such as Google and plugging in your keywords (project type, geographic location, etc.) and the words like “donor," “funder,” “philanthropy,” or “foundation," to see what comes up.
-You’ll then need to follow the links to each foundation to review its website to determine if it has potential.
+If you decide to use free resources for your prospect research, some options include using a search engine such as Google and plugging in your keywords (project type, geographic location, etc.) and the words like “donor," “funder,” “philanthropy,” or “foundation" to see what comes up.
+Next, you'll need to follow the links to each foundation to review its website to determine if it has potential.

-Six Funding Databases to Consider
+Six Funding Databases to Consider for Foundation Research

 Grant Forward: Grant Forward has been around since 2012 and targets academic institutions (of which it boasts 125 subscribers).
 It lists funding opportunities from both foundations and government agencies.
 Some of its features include a well-designed, attractive interface and the option to have new opportunities delivered to your email inbox.
-Grant Forward updates its database twice a week, which makes it one of the most up-to-date grant databases (some databases on the market only update monthly).
+Grant Forward updates its database twice a week, which makes it one of the most up-to-date grant databases (some databases only update monthly).
 Subscriptions range from $19/mo. for individuals to $1500 - $3000/mo. for institutions.

-Prospect Research Tool: Government Grants
+Prospect Research Tools for Government Grants

 In the next post, we'll cover how to track your search results and move to the next stage of the prospecting process, which is deciding which opportunities to pursue.